bruprescott/CTDizzle/Documentation/User_Guide.md

 - The following pictures show the use of JST connectors to allow easy removal of the sensors from the main protoboard.
 If you are using these connectors, now is a good time to solder to the sensors.
 Make sure to remember which wires you solder to the JST pins!

 ### Breadboard and Testing Setup
-Set up the Qduino Mini, Transflash, RTC, and EC EZO on the breadboard.
+Set up the Qduino Mini, Transflash, RTC, and EC EZO on the breadboard. **If you change the pinouts in the physical build or the code, it is recommended that you record these changes.**

 1. Following the pinout list, connect the Transflash and RTC to the Qduino.
   - Install your microSD card and 12mm coin cell.
   - Connect the Qduino to your computer.
 Navigate to File > Open.
 Open the file named “Mk3OpCode”.
 Select upload.